IsaiahDaniel/CCLabs/02-s3/README.md

 **Note**
 - Use the us-west-2 region.

-- Call the bucket "stelligent-u-_your-AWS-username_".
+- Call the bucket "compudemy-_your-AWS-username_".

 S3 buckets are located in regions, but their names are globally unique.
 Using "aws s3", create a bucket: